 Uncomment the next two parses, so the PCFG parser runs on the sentences "he ate salad with mushrooms", and "he ate salad with a fork".
-Note that the parses are ranked based on their probabilities.
+Note that the parses are ranked based on their probabilities (high to low)/costs(low to high).

 Observe the PP-attachment (preposition phrase attachment) and identify which VP production is preferred.
-In the first best parse, is PP attached to NP (noun phrase) or VP (verb phrase)?
+In the best parse, is PP attached to NP (noun phrase) or VP (verb phrase) ?

 Edit the grammar and switch the probabilities of the two rules involved.
-Re-load, with appropriate commenting so that only sentence 2 and 3 are parsed.
+Re-load, with appropriate commenting so that only sentence2 and 3 are parsed.
 What changes ?